wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 The initial network scope looks like this:
 ![image of initial network map](/assets/img/posts/throwback/network_layout.webp)

-Using nmap for initial enumeration, I discovered 3 of the in-scope machines and their open ports, as well as the name of the domain that they're apart of.
+Using nmap for initial enumeration, I discovered three of the in-scope machines and their open ports, as well as the name of the domain that they're apart of.

 **Command**
 ```shell